RajHeer/BookLookTracker/README.md

 4. Functionality to identify and target specific cards to delete from page and array.

+5. Custom method on Book prototype that adds a 'read' property to instance and toggles 'yes' / 'no' value as per the 'read?' toggle switch.

 ## To do

-1. Fix toggle switch functionality for cards array index [1] upwards.

-2. Add method on Book prototype that adds 'read' property and 'yes' / 'no' value e.g. find instance in array via ID placed on 'read?' toggle switch and then call method.
+1. Fix so that when specfic book card is deleted current 'read?' status on remaining cards remains when re-rendered.